-If you are a collector looking for antique furniture to serve as part of your collection, you know that the difference between two identical pieces can be hundreds or thousands of dollars.
+If you are a collector looking for teak furniture to serve as part of your collection, you know that the difference between two identical pieces can be hundreds or thousands of dollars.
 If you are a homeowner looking for antique furniture to round out your diverse or eclectic style, you know that the right piece will add just the right look for the ambiance you are attempting to create.
 If you have found a piece of antique furniture and do not know how to evaluate it, there are several characteristics that will impact its current worth as well as its ability to hold value.

 Any antique store will have a variety of old items.
 Your task is to identify items that played a part in local, regional, or national history.
 For instance, having a chair that a king used will be much more valuable than the same chair owned by a commoner.
 That said, a piece can also be a part of a time period.
 In this case, it might not be a part of specific history, but it will have historic relevance because it represents an important part of a society’s cultural evolution.